kazordoon/php-login-mongodb/README.md

 # php-login-mongodb
-Login with PHP and MongoDB.
+Login with PHP using MongoDB as database.

 ## Getting Started